weiquanmao/PCE/ReadMe.md

 Acc90: the percentage of points with minimum distances within Acc90 is 90%;
 A002: accuracy estimation result with distance threshold *2U*;
 C002: completeness estimation result with distance threshold *2U*;
-F002: F-scores estimation result with distance threshold *2U*;
+F002: F-score estimation result with distance threshold *2U*;
 A005: accuracy estimation result with distance threshold *5U*;
 C005: completeness estimation result with distance threshold *5U*;
-F005: F-scores estimation result with distance threshold *5U*;
+F005: F-score estimation result with distance threshold *5U*;

 The minimum distances in colors: